core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 level.
 If the client does not recognize the token in a notification, it MAY immediately abort the connection (see {{sec-abort}}).

+## Freshness

+For CoAP over UDP, if a client does not receive a notification for some time, it MAY send a new GET request with the same token as the original request to re-register its interest in a resource and verify that the server is still responsive.
+For CoAP over reliable transports, it is more efficient to check the health of the connection (and all its active observations) by sending a CoAP Ping Signaling message ({{sec-ping}}) rather than individual requests to confirm active observations.

 ## Cancellation

 For CoAP over UDP, a client that is no longer interested in receiving notifications can "forget"